 With the event-by-event list used to construct the maps in Fig 3, it is possible to test the hypothesis that the charge sharing can be used as a proxy for the ion strike location.
 This is done by applying a cut to the data that selects only events in a horizontal slice about 10 m wide through the centre of the 12 m wide thin oxide region of the sample.
 For a strike within the thin oxide region, the ordered pair of energy signals, (EL, ER), add up to the beam energy and each energy signal should be proportional to the spatial location of the ion strike in the horizontal direction relative to the edge of the L or R electrode respectively.
 These ordered pairs are shown in Fig 4.
 The pair distribution forms a broad envelope linking the nominal incident beam energy on each axis.
 Note that a threshold on the ADC units suppresses energy signals below about 10% of the incident beam energy.
 The horizontal and vertical FWHM of the envelope of (EL, ER) pairs is about 75 keV or about five times larger that the energy resolution of the detectors themselves when operated with the associated electronics chain.

 The more interesting result that can be obtained from the (EL, ER) map in Fig 4 is the equivalent spatial uncertainty that can be deduced by converting the share of the energy in a given electrode to a distance from the electrode by assuming that the energy share is linear with distance.
 In this case the 75 keV FWHM envelope of (EL, ER) pairs corresponds to an uncertainty of 0.5 m in position again using the energy to distance conversion of 200 keV/m suggested by Fig 3d,e.
+The position orthogonal to the line between electrodes is not determined by this technique but could be identified by adding at least one more electrode to the device.
 Note that this spatial resolution is independent of the fact a nuclear microprobe was used to collect the data and Fig 4 did not employ the position information recorded in the list of events.
 If the sample had been masked so that an unfocused beam could only reach the sample at the equivalent region to the data cut described above, the same (EL, ER) map shown in Fig 4 would be obtained.
 Further evidence that this is the case can be obtained from a map of EL or ER as a function of the microprobe position recorded in the list of events.
 This is shown in Fig 5.
 Here (EL, ER) pairs each induced by a single ion strike are mapped as a function of the ion strike location recorded in the list of events.
 In this case the ion strike location is uncertain by the diameter of the microprobe convolved with the diffusion effect in the charge sharing process described above.
 The FWHMs of the L and R signals from this map are both greater than 4 m which is more than eight times the result using the energy signal alone.

 Conclusion